Cuisinart CBK-200 Bread Machine

 Brian

-Brian Baker November 6th, 2008 at 6:31 pmI just bought this machine and am also having a lot of problems with it, though I want to love it because I think it’s the best looking bread machine on the market and I love the recipes and the many baking cycle options.
-I have two big problems with this machine- #1 The pan keeps popping out of place during the kneading cycles- I have found that if I turn the pan around 180 degrees that usually solves it so the pan must be misshapen. #2 The bread burns even on the light crust cycle, that’s what is making me consider taking it back, the pan thing I was figuring out a way around.
+Brian Baker November 6th, 2008 at 6:31 pmI just bought this bread maker and am also having a lot of problems with it, though I want to love it because I think it’s the best looking bread maker on the market and I love the recipes and the many baking cycle options.
+I have two big problems with the Cuisinart CBK-200 bread maker – #1 The pan keeps popping out of place during the kneading cycles- I have found that if I turn the pan around 180 degrees that usually solves it so the pan must be misshapen. #2 The bread burns even on the light crust cycle, that’s what is making me consider taking it back, the pan thing I was figuring out a way around.
 I’ve tried two different breads three times and all of them have come out burned on the bottom and sides.
-I’m very disappointed and would love to hear of some alternatives- I wish the reviewer above would’ve mentioned some machines in the same class.
+I’m very disappointed and would love to hear of some alternatives- I wish the reviewer above would’ve mentioned some bread machines in the same class.

-Jasmine November 16th, 2008 at 11:55 amI was given this machine as a gift about a year ago.
+Jasmine November 16th, 2008 at 11:55 amI was given the Cuisinart CBK200 as a gift about a year ago.
 I have not used it very often, but can attest to the fact that so far, all the loaves I have made have been delicious.
-But I have four complaints - 1.
+But I have four complaints – 1.
 Pan 2.
 Paddle Power and 3.
 Mixing 4.Noise

 Megan November 18th, 2008 at 10:41 amYesterday, the machine failed me miserably.